sneakerhax/Arsenal/Labs/backdoored_image_sh/README.md

 ## Scenario

-You have the acccess to modify docker images either through access to source that contains a shell script called in the Dockerfile or through an image registry.
+You have the acccess to modify docker images either through source that contains a shell script called in the Dockerfile or through an image registry.
 The shell script that you can modify runs on startup (a pretty common scenario)

 ## Building the image